 This course is only available for students in the BA International Studies.

-This Portuguese language course develops written and oral communication skills acquired over the course of Portuguese I and II.
+This Portuguese language course develops written and oral communication skills acquired over the course of Portuguese 1 and 2.
 Topics concerning the contemporary Portuguese-speaking world in global context are integrated into language learning through an interactive programme of language acquisition.

 This course covers four key skills of listening, speaking, reading and writing, to an high intermediate level.
-Course book and other additional, including authentic, materials will be used in the development of communication skills through practical written and oral exercises (individual and group-based).
-The course will expand students’ knowledge of grammar, vocabulary and awareness of register.
-Students will develop key skills, such as presentation skills in Portuguese, team work, working towards deadlines.
+Course-book and other additional, including authentic materials will be used in the development of communication skills through practical written and oral exercises (individual and group-based).
+The course will expand students knowledge of grammar, vocabulary and awareness of register.
+Students will develop key skills, such as presentation skills in Portuguese, team work, working to deadlines.
 These are integrated into language-specific, practical application of language skills in a variety of contexts, such as for example report writing; debating etc.

-Target level for Portuguese III in terms of the Common European Framework: B1/B2
+Target level for Portuguese 3 in terms of the Common European Framework:

 Mode of instruction

 This course consists in tutorials meetings based on communication and interaction.

 Using the material previously provided by the tutor, students are required to study the grammar and vocabulary before the tutorials, where they will practice speaking and listening in a series of interactive activities.

 Three tutorials of two hours each per week.